 The MNOC welcomes ALL Métis, regardless of where their roots stem from or who their Indigenous ancestors were or their place of residence.
 We already have many areas grouping a healthy Métis population that wish to be recognized as a Métis Community.

 The role of the MNOC Métis Communities is to ensure the survival of our Métis culture, traditions, languages, and knowledge through gatherings and celebrations.
 As the MNOC grows, its Treaty Partners and Métis Communities will play an important role in the delivery of programs and services, and the exercise of our rights.

 JOIN A DYNAMIC MÉTIS NATION!

 Interested in making a difference for the Métis People across Turtle Island?
 Tired of seeing our inherent rights denied?
-The MNOC welcomes Métis individuals, family clans, and organisations for whom integrity, justice, honesty, and true dedication is a way of life.
+The MNOC welcomes Métis communities, individuals, family clans, and organisations for whom integrity, justice, honesty, and true dedication is a way of life.
 Contact any member of our Council to learn how you could join a dynamic Nation of highly dedicated and motivated individuals.